dominicstop/react-native-ios-navigator/README.md

 <br>

-* Exposes almost all of the `UINavigationController` events.
+* Exposes almost all of the `UINavigationController`/`UIViewController`-related events.
 * Exposes all of the things that can be configured in the view controller's [`UINavigationItem`](https://developer.apple.com/documentation/uikit/uinavigationitem) (`title`, `prompt`, `largeTitleDisplayMode`, `backBarButtonItem`, etc).
 * Etc.